stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    }
 }
 ```

+Note that chunk versions are serialized Clarity unsigned integers.

 A chunk with version `0x000000000000000000` is always an empty chunk, and has
 a `chunk` field with zero length.
 It is used to represent a chunk that has not been written.